 As a project manager, I often get asked what methodology I use for managing my teams and projects.
 My answer is almost always: it depends.

-While I’m a big advocate of Agile and Lean thinking and try to incorporate Agile tools and techniques as much as possible, I don’t think using an Agile framework, such as Scrum or XP, is a silver bullet and suited for all kind of projects and work scenarios.
+While I’m a big advocate of Agile and Lean thinking and try to incorporate Agile tools and techniques as much as possible, I don’t think using an Agile framework, such as Scrum or XP, is a silver bullet and suited for all kinds of projects and work scenarios.

 I recently taught a class on Agile development to a group of new web developers.
-As part of the class we went over an adapted version of the Stacey Complexity Model (see below) and the kind of projects that are well suited for Agile vs. more plan-driven methods, such as the traditional waterfall.
+As part of the class we went over an adapted version of the Stacey Complexity Model (see below) and the kinds of projects that are well suited for Agile vs. more plan-driven methods, such as the traditional waterfall.